 ND: Not Detected in the water.

 NTU (nephelometric turbidity units): Turbidity is measured with an instrument called a nephelometer.
-Measurements are given in nephelometric turbidity units.
+Measurements are given in nephelometric turbidity units pCi/L (Picocuries per liter): A measure of radioactivity.

 Pathogens: Bacteria, virus, or other microorganisms that can cause disease.